-This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission (the "SEC").
-The prospectus relates to 3,913,966 shares of our common stock which the selling stockholders named in this prospectus may sell from time to time.
-We will not receive any of the proceeds from these sales but we will receive proceeds from the exercise of warrants held by the selling stockholders.
+This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission.
+The prospectus relates to 9,375,000 shares of our common stock which the selling stockholders named in this prospectus may sell from time to time.
+We will not receive any of the proceeds from these sales but we may receive proceeds from the exercise of warrants held by the selling stockholders.
 We have agreed to pay the expenses incurred in registering the shares, including legal and accounting fees.